thethelebohang9/HealthConnect-Clinic---AnalystLab-Africa-Experience-Lab-Data-Analytics-Track/README.md

 HealthConnect therefore needs to understand:

--How frequently appointments are attended, missed or cancelled.
+- How frequently appointments are attended, missed or cancelled.
--Which patient and appointment characteristics may be associated with no-shows.
+- Which patient and appointment characteristics may be associated with no-shows.
--Whether booking lead time is related to attendance.
+- Whether booking lead time is related to attendance.
 -Whether previous no-show behaviour is associated with future attendance.
 -Whether reminders and reminder channels may influence appointment outcomes.
 -Whether factors such as distance and waiting time may be associated with attendance patterns.